LuisFilipeCouto/LuisFilipeCouto/README.md

 ## 👋 Welcome to my GitHub
-:white_check_mark: Licenciado in Computer and Informatics Engineering <br>
+:white_check_mark: Graduate in Computer and Informatics Engineering <br>
 :mortar_board: Currently taking a masters degree in Computer Engineering <br>